FravBox/YagCCs/Thread Management/readme.md

 # Thread List
 (just an idea for now, no code yet)
 Use db entry from thread logging to create a list of threads for parent channel ID.
 Bonus points if it's only active threads (or can at least separate active from archived).

+# Notes
+**If you're using my code to help you make your own codes that involve threads, please read these notes**
+If the message in the main channel that says "X started a thread" ever gets deleted, the `.Message.Author` comparison won't work.
+This is why my CCs save the author to database.

+Message type 21 is the thread creation message.
+But you can't use this in a CC to detect when a thread is created, because if anyone makes a thread via the plus icon in the message bar instead of using a pre-existing message to create a thread from, it will not fire.
+This is why my cc doesn't use message types.